RocketChat/docs-old/installation/manual-installation/ubuntu/README.md

 This tutorial was tested on Ubuntu 16.04 using Rocket.Chat 0.70.0

-Rocket.Chat recommends MongoDB version 3.6 and NodeJS version 8.11.3.
+Rocket.Chat recommends MongoDB version 3.6 and Node.js version 8.11.3.

 ### Install necessary dependency packages